loda-lang/loda-programs/programs/README.md

 * [A271713](oeis/A271713.asm): Numbers n such that 3*n - 5 is a square.
 * [A271740](oeis/A271740.asm): a(n) = 3*n^2 + 4*n + 3.
 * [A271751](oeis/A271751.asm): Period 10 zigzag sequence; repeat: [0, 1, 2, 3, 4, 5, 4, 3, 2, 1].
+* [A271771](oeis/A271771.asm): Maximum total Hamming distance between pairs of consecutive elements in any permutation of all 2^n binary words of length n.
 * [A271832](oeis/A271832.asm): Period 12 zigzag sequence: repeat [0,1,2,3,4,5,6,5,4,3,2,1].
 * [A271911](oeis/A271911.asm): Number of ways to choose three distinct points from a 2 X n grid so that they form an isosceles triangle.
 * [A271937](oeis/A271937.asm): a(n) = (7/4)*n^2 + (5/2)*n + (7 + (-1)^n)/8.